Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 node src/index.js -d ft [-c <NUM>]
 ```

-`<NUM>` indicates how many tokens you want to deploy, the token name will be picked from the field `tokenInfo` in `config/default`.
+`-c <NUM>` indicates how many tokens you want to deploy, the token name will be picked from the field `tokenInfo` in `config/default`, the default value is 1.
 If the number is larger than the array size of `tokenInfo`, token name will derived from the last token name by adding a suffix, such as `SKYWALKER1`.

 This process is almost the same as [test guide](https://github.com/Omniverse-Web3-Labs/Omniverse-DLT-Introduction/blob/main/docs/test-guide/m2-test-guide.md#explaination-of-fungible-tokens-test), except that it will not run test cases.

 The following things will be done in the deployment process
 - Deployment of the related (set in the `default.json`) Ink! omniverse token
 - Deployment of the related (set in the `default.json`) EVM omniverse token
 - Deployment of the related (set in the `default.json`) Pallet omniverse token
 - Initilazation of omniverse tokens
     - Set members
     - Set cooling time
     - Set Decimal
 - Transfer gas tokens to testing accounts

 ## Launch the auto-synchronizer